-By Madeline Klein on October 5, 2016 in safe driving
+By Madeline Klein on August 9, 2021 in Safe Driving

 We want to be your safe driving sidekick.
 In Illinois alone, there are nearly 800 car accidents a day, and each year millions of people are injured or disabled from car accidents in the United States.
 We’re making it our mission to get those numbers down.
 Here are 10 safe habits every driver should follow!